noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 exports.getComponent = ->
   component = new noflo.Component
-  component.description = "This component receives data on a single input port and sends the same data out to the output port"
+  component.description = 'This component receives data on a single input port and sends the same data out to the output port'

   # Register ports and event handlers
   component.inPorts.add 'in', datatype: 'all', (event, payload) ->